cliosight/Docs/README.md

 2. JSON body generator
 3. HTML/CSS code generator

 SQL and JSON are the only two types of syntaxes used in Cliosight for configuring widgets.
 Apart from this, the "pre-html" and "post-html" tags allow users to embed an HTML inside a form, report or dashboard for adding extra elements like images, videos, text or hyperlinks.
-This makes it easy for users to host any of these UI elements like a web page.
+This makes it easy for users to host any of these UI elements like a conventional web page.

 ![elements](https://miro.medium.com/v2/resize:fit:720/format:webp/1*9VNmQUsN851BWedd64bfJA.png)
 ![workflow](https://miro.medium.com/v2/resize:fit:720/format:webp/1*83DJIW4Rkxy_-JkzYIeRmQ.png)

 ## JSON body of a Form <a name="form"></a>
 A form can be created and shared independently or embedded into another application or web page.
 It can have sub-forms and reports.
 It supports all basic input elements of a conventional HTML5 form.
 With the pre and post-HTML JSON tags, a form can function like a web page except for the limitation that it can have only one submit button.
-With a dashboard widget that functions as a UI container element, it can have any number of forms along with reports.
-This eliminates the need for a database instance when embeded within apps and web pages hosted using cloud serverless infrastructure like Google App Engine, Azure App Service, or AWS Amplify.
+With a dashboard widget that is similar to a UI container, any number of forms and reports can be grouped together.
+This eliminates the need for a database when embeded within apps and web pages hosted using cloud serverless infrastructure like Google App Engine, Azure App Service, or AWS Amplify.
 The format of the URL is **https://app.cliosight.com/app/forms/52/show?noNavbar=true**

 Below are the JSON tags that can be used within a form.
 ```css
 {